 Exciting Medical Device Market Arrivals in 2018

-While the commotion around 510(k) pulled at our attention last year, the medical device industry in 2018 was about more than just regulation – innovation also had a big year.
+While the commotion around 510(k) pulled at our attention last year, the medical device clinical research industry in 2018 was about more than just regulation – innovation also had a big year.
 With a record 106 novel device approvals, surpassing 2017’s 98 approvals, 2018 brought incredible technologies to market.
 A continued trend from 2017 is the increasing connectivity of devices, exemplified by the approvals of multiple smartphone-syncing glucose monitors.
 As the prevalence of diabetes in the US ticks upward, this category continues to innovate steadily.

 Other new products include a mobile app for managing substance abuse and the first artificial iris available in the US.
 Apps as diagnostics and devices is an exploding category as health technology increasingly integrates into our lives.
 The FDA also provided updates on its Breakthrough Device program.
 Since its inauguration in 2015, the FDA has granted 112 breakthrough designations, and nine of those products have been subsequently cleared or approved.
 Finally, the Center for Devices and Radiological Health (CDRH) announced an “overwhelming” number of applicants to its Innovation Challenge: Devices to Prevent and Treat Opioid Use Disorder.
 Ideally, many of these applicants will list among clearances and approvals in the future.